• Skip to primary navigation

 • ⅛ teaspoon salt

-• 2 ½ tablespoons brewed coffee or water
+• 2 tablespoons brewed coffee or another liquid like water

 Instructions

-• Preheat oven to 400 degrees.
-Line 6 muffin cups with paper liners.
-The recipe yield is 5 because I often make these larger, but you can make 6 smaller ones.
+• Preheat oven to 350 degrees.
+Line 4 to 6 muffin cups with paper liners.
+This recipe will give you 4 larger size (around 3 oz) or 6 smaller (2 oz) muffins.

-• To the well, add applesauce, egg white, Greek yogurt, vanilla and coffee.
-Stir those ingredients together, then stir everything together.
+• To the well, add applesauce, egg, egg white, Greek yogurt and vanilla.
+Stir the liquid ingredients together, then stir everything together until dry ingredients are moistened.
+Add the coffee or water and continue to stir until evenly blended.
 Add the chocolate chips.

 Notes